How to Choose the Right Tenants for Your Rental

 After screening your prospective tenants, you should have a good sense of their character and ability to be a good tenant.

 Have any questions about investing in real estate with your Self-Directed IRA?
-Check out our real estate section.
+Download our 5 Steps to Investing in Real Estate Guide, or speak with an Entrust professional today.